-The Water Quality Testing Program aims to characterize the complex water quality conditions in the Hudson River Estuary.
-Our initial findings show overall water quality to be highly variable depending on both site, location and time sampled.
+The Water Quality Testing Program aims to characterize the complex water quality conditions in the Hudson River Estuary and its tributaries.
+Our initial findings show overall water quality to be highly variable depending on both location and time sampled.
 This study is ongoing and as the data increase, a better picture of problem locations throughout the estuary will emerge.

 The initial findings are as follows: